SitcomSaxophone/ext-weekend-movie-project/README.md

 - delete existing movies
 - ability to show total number of movies next to each genre

-There will be two views:
+In addition to a Home page, there will be two views:
 1. Enables user to add a movie
 2. Allows for managing genres